Milestones in the life of the

 and maintaining reserves to good use in business after the war.

 near Kraków before Poland is overrun

-But first General Maczek was to put his military
+But first General Maczek was to put his

-Axis foes had become locked in a stalemate around Caen.
+and their Axis foes had become locked in a stalemate around Caen.

 Taking a commanding position at Hill 262, Maczek’s Polish forces broke